BrightspaceUI/actions/update-package-lock/README.md

 ## Setting GITHUB_TOKEN

 The `GITHUB_TOKEN` is used to open the PR with the `package-lock.json` updates.
 This token does not need admin privileges, so the standard `secrets.GITHUB_TOKEN` _can_ work.
-However, this token [does not trigger additional workflows](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).
-If you use GitHub actions for your CI, you probably want to use `D2L_GITUB_TOKEN` here instead.
+However, that token [does not trigger additional workflows](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow).
+If you use GitHub actions for your CI, you probably want to use `D2L_GITHUB_TOKEN` here instead.

 [Learn more about the D2L_GITHUB_TOKEN...](../docs/branch-protection.md)